Diogosadias/SEM2_PI/docs/SprintC/US4/US4.md

 Q: when the receptionist is registering a test for a client, the test can have more than one category and many parameters of the chosen categories or it only can have one category?
 A: Each test can have more than one category.

+"In US4 the receptionist of the laboratory should ask the client to get his TIN number."

 ### 1.3.
 Acceptance Criteria